 4. Play music

 Honestly, I still play music when I have the chance to without disrupting other people in public.
 I play music that makes me feel fierce, invincible, and what puts a smile on my face.
 Playing music will help loosen you up and it will help you have something to react to – pose-wise and facial-wise.
 I have a lot of songs that help me pose and portray the feelings of the theme of my picture.
 Listen to my curated playlist on Spotify to give you the confidence you need to take some great pictures.

 5. Get your photographer involved

 This sounds weird, right?
-But trust me, if your photographer is having fun with it, you’ll find that you don’t feel so uncomfortable.
+But trust me.
+If your photographer is having fun with it, you’ll find that you don’t feel so uncomfortable.
 It will feel less like they are taking your picture and more like they are just hanging out with you.
-My fiancé, Cody, loves doing this by saying things like “oh girl, get it.
+My husband, Cody, loves doing this by saying things like “oh girl, get it.
 POSE POSE WORK IT!”
 Having someone like this behind the camera definitely brings a smile to your face.
 And that smile will be so natural that it just radiates beauty for miles.
 Not to mention that your pictures will come out looking stunning!